utPLSQL/utPLSQL-cli/README.md

 -d                  - Outputs a load of debug information to console
                       Default: false

+-t                  - Sets the timeout in minutes after which the cli will abort.
+                      Default 60
 ```

 Parameters -f, -o, -s are correlated.
 That is parameters -o and -s are controlling outputs for reporter specified by the preceding -f parameter.